NotSurprised/RingZer0-CTF-Writeup/PWN.KR/bof.md

 ![](https://i.imgur.com/0qX7YbU.png)

-Then, change the .ELF you downloaded from the website by `chmod 777 bof`.(if you are not compiling in x86 system)
+Then, change the .ELF you downloaded from the website by `chmod 777 bof`.(if your compiler settings is not the same to this question)

 Starting trace code with `gdb ./bof`.